Westminster College Student Conduct

 - The Chair does not vote on Board decisions except in cases of tie votes.

-- The Chair will submit to the Vice President a written report of the Board’s decision(s).
+- The Chair will submit to the Associate Dean a written report of the Board’s decision(s).

 - Selection of the Chair